 Tax Service Discounts

 We've teamed up with LoveMyCreditUnion.org to bring you savings on tax preparation services so that your returns will be stellar before you've even submitted your paperwork.
-By being an Astera Credit Union Member, you are eligible for serious discounts whether you do it solo online with TurboTax, or 1-on-1 with a professional at Jackson Hewitt.
+By being an Astera Credit Union Member, you are eligible for serious discounts when you do it online with TurboTax.

 Tax Planning Center